 Bt (Bacillus thuringiensis) is another natural way to try to kill the grubs.
 Bt is a naturally occurring soil bacteria that eats Japanese Beetle grubs before they can develop into beetles.

 4.‘Milky Spore’ is a biological agent that is specific to Japanese Beetle grubs; it does not harm earthworms, other insects such as bees and butterflies, pets, humans or other animals.
 It does need one or more applications annually for three to five years to adequately inoculate your lawn, but once appropriate levels are in place, no further treatment is needed for as much as 10 years.
+Purchase from us online and be ready to apply it this August/Sept.

 Here is another great resource from the USDA on Japanese Beetles, their life cycle, plants that are not susceptible to damage and ones that are, and much more!
 USDA Japanese Beetle Handbook (pdf)